Alfred Jackson (gridiron football, born 1967)

-Alfred Melvin Jackson Jr. (born July 7, 1967) is an American former professional football wide receiver who played nine seasons in the Canadian Football League (CFL) for three teams.
-He also played six seasons in the National Football League (NFL) as a cornerback for three teams.
+Alfred Melvin Jackson Jr. (born July 7, 1967) is an American former professional football player who was a cornerback in the National Football League (NFL) for six seasons and a wide receiver in the Canadian Football League (CFL) for nine seasons.
 He was selected by the Los Angeles Rams in the fifth round of the 1989 NFL draft with the 135th overall pick.